weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 This standard specifies the means by which EIP712-compatible structured data should be converted into a text string.
 It includes:

 * a simple *template processor* which translates data to be signed into a natural language string, including internationalisation support;
-* an contract interface to set, get, and modify a translation template;
+* an contract interface to get and set a translation template;
+* a simple way to verify translation templates
 * suggestions for future extensions to the `eth_signTypedData` web3 call, particulary for dApps with contracts that are already deployed and cannot be upgraded.

 ## Motivation